Pastor. Professor. Paddler. Poet.

 That’s Dave Ellingson.

-He’s a former professor at Trinity Lutheran College and the author of several challenging books.
-He’s also a popular speaker at churches, colleges and other venues.
+He’s a former professor at Trinity Lutheran College and the author of several books.
+He’s also a popular speaker at churches, colleges and other venues like REI.
 Dave’s strong faith and passionate devotion to God’s creation have inspired admirers around the globe.
 His former students, together with followers of his Paddle Pilgrim journeys, began a scholarship fund to help students gain the education they’ll need to impact their world.

 The Dave Ellingson Scholarship for Environmental Studies and Social Justice is enabling a new generation of students to fulfill their life calling and pursue their passion.